RocketSoftware/rocket-mvbasic/docs/usage/GroupView.md

 Below is the configuration file content:

 ```
-“groupView”: {
+"groupView": {
-    “default”: {
+    "default": {
-        “delimiter”: “.”,
+        "delimiter": ".",
-        “level”: 2
+        "level": 2
     },
-    “groups”: [
+    "groups": [
         {
-            “sourceDir”: “BP1”,
+            "sourceDir": "BP1",
-            “groupName”: “SAMPLE”,
+            "groupName": "SAMPLE",
-            “include”: [
+            "include": [
-                “SAMPLE.BASIC.*”
+                "SAMPLE.BASIC.*"
             ]
         }
     ]
 }
 ```

-In the auto-group result below, groups will be displayed, but the source code folder “BP1” will not.
-“SAMPLE” group is a customized group, and “SAMPLE.CODE” is generated based on the default auto-group rule.
+In the auto-group result below, groups will be displayed, but the source code folder "BP1" will not.
+"SAMPLE" group is a customized group, and "SAMPLE.CODE" is generated based on the default auto-group rule.

 ```
 SAMPLE